maswiebe/maswiebe.github.io/assets/cook_replication.md

 Next, the sample size is increasing up to 1900 before dropping off and rising again starting in 1920.
 ![](https://michaelwiebe.com/assets/cook_replication/obs_year.png){:width="100%"}

-Decomposing by region, we see that the Midwest and Mid-Atlantic regions are relatively overrepresented, while the West is relatively underrepresented.[^4]
+Decomposing by region, we see that the Midwest and Mid-Atlantic regions are relatively overrepresented, while the South and West are relatively underrepresented.[^4]
 ![](https://michaelwiebe.com/assets/cook_replication/obs_region.png){:width="100%"}

 Moreover, consider how this imbalanced panel compares to the full time series.